 It is anticipated that because of certain conditions, a student may find it necessary to withdraw from the College or withdraw from a particular course before the end of the semester in which he/she has enrolled.
 When this occurs, HBC will refund tuition according to the schedule below.
-The official date of withdrawal will be the date the Registrar receives notification (in-writing) from the student.
+The official date of withdrawal will be the date the Admissions Officer receives notification (inwriting) from the student.

 Before classes begin 100%

-During the first two weeks (add/drop period) 100%
+During the first two weeks (drop/add period) 100%

 After the second week No Refund